-Together with K. Thiele, she is founding coordinator of Terra Critica.
+Together with Kathrin Thiele, she is founding coordinator of Terra Critica.
 In that context, she also works on the role of the humanities and their critical heritage.
-With T. O’Leary and K. Thiele, she edits the book-series New Critical Humanities (with Rowman & Littlefield International) and has edited with K. Thiele a special issue of Parallax on ‘Diffracted Worlds – Diffractive Readings: Onto-Epistemologies and the Critical Humanities’ (2014) and with K. Thiele and M. Bunz Symptoms of the Planetary Condition: A Critical Vocabulary (meson press 2017).
+With Timothy O’Leary and Kathrin Thiele, she edits the book-series New Critical Humanities (with Rowman & Littlefield International) and has edited with Kathrin Thiele a special issue of Parallax on ‘Diffracted Worlds – Diffractive Readings: Onto-Epistemologies and the Critical Humanities’ (2014), as well as with Kathrin Thiele and Mercedes Bunz Symptoms of the Planetary Condition: A Critical Vocabulary (meson press 2017).

 Together with Birgit M. Kaiser, she is founding coordinator of Terra Critica, and with Timothy O’Leary and Birgit M. Kaiser she edits the book-series New Critical Humanities (with Rowman & Littlefield International).